ManBoyChild/rps-odin/README.md

 ***READ ME***

-This is my first attempt at creating rock paper scisors with javascript.

-There is going to be a computer player that randomly selects one of the options and the player choses their choice from either a constant or console.
-Initially the game is going to play a single round, but I want to get it to play 5 rounds in a row and tally the winner.
+In this repository I am going to start using javascript in combination with HTML and CSS to create a UI for the RPS game I created previously.
+I am going to try and do a few more advanced techniques to really push myself as I still neeed lots of practice to become confident.